Bachelor of Science in Business Administration Marketing

 - STA 4504 (Categorical Data Analysis)

 Additional Warrington Electives

-For more information, please schedule an appointment with an Academic Advisor and consult the MS-ISOM or Master of International Business program website.
+For more information, please schedule an appointment with an academic advisor and consult the MS Marketing Program, MS-ISOM, Master of International Business, Master of Science in Entrepreneurship, or Master of Science in Real Estate program website.

 Career Opportunities and Internships